FSTatSBS/digital-fortress-lab/README.md

 # Digital Fortress Lab

 **Digital Fortress Lab** is a self-hosted security and infrastructure lab built on enterprise hardware and operated like a small production network.
+It is designed, built, and documented end to end by a single operator as a long-term R&D and learning platform.

+> ### For recruiters / hiring managers
+> This project demonstrates my ability to:
+> - Design and operate a segmented, enterprise-style network on Proxmox and legacy enterprise gear.
+> - Implement ASA/SonicWall firewalls, VPNs, IDS/IPS (Suricata/SELKS), and centralized logging.
+> - Document architectures, runbooks, and change management so someone else could understand, rebuild, or operate the environment.
+> I use this lab to prototype security, monitoring, and operations ideas that I later bring into my professional work.

 It combines: